Manufacturing trends to watch in 2018

 The manufacturing supply chain—from product inception to the return of goods—is gaining increasing importance as the most promising driver of profitability and supporting growth initiatives.
 Middle market companies often address the effectiveness of their supply chain on a piecemeal basis.
 But the supply chain encompasses much more than simply producing and shipping a product: It spans sourcing the materials that go into products, the logistics of getting those materials to the factory, their movement through the factory and, ultimately, their delivery to the customer.
 Not taking an end-to-end view can often result in a company optimizing some portions of their supply chain while not improving or even de-optimizing other portions or their supply chain as a whole.

 Customers are playing an increasing role with the manufacturer, demanding shorter lead times, asking them to hold or even lower prices and pushing the ownership of inventory back onto the manufacturer.
-Ultimately, this is creates additional pressure within the manufacturing environment to meet these demands and maintain profits.
+Ultimately, this creates additional pressure within the manufacturing environment to meet these demands and maintain profits.

 In order to identify the process efficiencies that lead to cost savings, manufacturers must analyze all components of their supply chain individually, and ensure that net improvements reduce costs and increase efficiencies collectively.
 From negotiating raw material prices and supplier contracts to managing maintenance, repair and operations, companies undertaking a comprehensive supply chain analysis and strategy review can drive improvements to create greater value, improve quality and command higher prices.